iptvtv-tech/onairireland/_posts/2026-09-07-tv-licence-streaming-ireland.md

   - Internet-only streaming devices are exempt from Ireland's TV licence
   - The licence only applies if your setup can receive a broadcast signal (aerial/satellite)
   - Current fee is €160 per household, per address not per person
+faqs:
+  - question: "Do I need a TV licence if I only use streaming apps like Netflix or RTÉ Player?"
+    answer: "No — if your setup is internet-only, with no aerial or satellite dish connected, you're not required to have a TV licence under Ireland's Broadcasting Act 2009."
+  - question: "What if my smart TV has an aerial socket but I don't use it?"
+    answer: "The requirement is based on whether your equipment is capable of receiving a broadcast signal, not whether you actually use that capability — so if you never connect an aerial or dish, you should fall into the exempt category."
+  - question: "How much is the TV licence fee in Ireland?"
+    answer: "€160 per household, correct at time of writing — always double-check the current figure directly with An Post, since fees can change."
+  - question: "Does the licence apply per person or per household?"
+    answer: "Per address, not per person.
+A shared house on a single tenancy needs one licence covering everyone, while separate tenancy agreements in the same building each need their own."
+  - question: "Who enforces the TV licence in Ireland?"
+    answer: "An Post currently administers TV licensing in Ireland — they're the authoritative source to confirm your specific situation."
 ---

 {% include quick-facts.html %}